Ammarjeddin/Zakir-App/README.md

-# Privacy Policy for Zakir App
+Privacy Policy for Apps by Jamaleddin LLC

-**Last Updated:** October 22, 2025
+Last Updated: October 22, 2025

-This Privacy Policy describes how Zakir ("we", "us", or "our") collects, uses, and shares your personal information when you use our mobile application ("App").
+This Privacy Policy describes how Jamaleddin LLC ("we", "us", or "our") collects, uses, and shares your personal information when you use our mobile applications ("App" or "Apps").

-## Information We Collect
+Information We Collect

-We do not collect any personally identifiable information from users of our App.
-The App functions entirely offline and does not transmit any personal data to our servers or any third parties.
+We do not collect any personally identifiable information from users of our Apps.
+Our Apps may function entirely offline and may not transmit any personal data to our servers or any third parties.

-### Information Automatically Collected
+Information Automatically Collected

-Our App may collect the following information for analytics and improvement purposes:
+Our Apps may collect the following information for analytics and improvement purposes:

-- App usage statistics (frequency of use, common features accessed, crash reports)
+App usage statistics (frequency of use, common features accessed, crash reports)

-- Device information (operating system version, device type)
+Device information (operating system version, device type)

-- Subscription status (when applicable for app functionality)
+Subscription status (when applicable for certain app functionalities)

-### Information You Provide
+Information You Provide

-When using the App, you may choose to:
+When using our Apps, you may choose to:

-- Set custom notification sounds and preferences
+Set custom notification sounds and preferences

-- Configure timers and reminders
+Configure timers and reminders

-- Set sleep times and active windows
+Set sleep times and active windows

-None of this information is personally identifiable and is stored locally on your device.
+None of this information is personally identifiable and is stored locally on your device unless otherwise specified by a specific app.

-## How We Use Your Information
+How We Use Your Information
 We use the information collected to:

-- Improve the App's functionality and user experience
+Improve the Apps' functionality and user experience

-- Provide personalized reminder and notification services
+Provide personalized reminder and notification services

-- Fix bugs and technical issues
+Fix bugs and technical issues

-- Provide customer support
+Provide customer support

-## Data Storage and Security
+Data Storage and Security

-All data collected by the App is stored locally on your device.
-We do not store any of your personal information on our servers, and none of your personal data is transmitted over the internet from the App.
+All data collected by our Apps is stored locally on your device unless stated otherwise.
+We do not store any of your personal information on our servers, and none of your personal data is transmitted over the internet from our Apps.

-## Sharing of Information
+Sharing of Information
 We do not sell, trade, or rent your personal information to third parties.
 We may share information only in the following circumstances:

-- With your consent
+With your consent

-- To comply with legal obligations
+To comply with legal obligations

-- To protect and defend our rights and property
+To protect and defend our rights and property

-## Third-Party Services
+Third-Party Services

-### StoreKit (In-App Purchases)
+StoreKit (In-App Purchases)
-For users who purchase the Pro version of our App, we use Apple's StoreKit framework for processing subscriptions.
+For users who purchase subscriptions or pro features in our Apps, we may use Apple's StoreKit framework for processing payments.
 Apple handles payment information, and we only receive confirmation of purchase status.
 We do not have access to your payment details.

-### Push Notifications
+Push Notifications
-We use iOS's native notification system to send reminders.
-Notification data is generated locally and never transmitted to external servers.
+We may use the device's native notification system to send reminders or alerts.
+Notification data is generated locally and is not transmitted to external servers.

-## Children's Privacy
+Children's Privacy

-Our App does not address anyone under the age of 13.
+Our Apps do not address anyone under the age of 13.
 We do not knowingly collect personal information from children under 13.
 If you are a parent or guardian and you become aware that your child has provided us with personal information, please contact us.

-## Changes to This Privacy Policy
+Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.

-## Contact Us
+Contact Us
 If you have any questions about this Privacy Policy, please contact us at:
 Email: info@jamaleddin.com